n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 The codepoint of the underlying base consonant or syllable base will not change between the search performed in stage 2, step 1, and the search repeated here.
-However, the application of GSUB shaping features in stage 3 means that several ligation and many-to-one substitutions may have taken place.
+However, the application of <abbr>GSUB</abbr> shaping features in stage 3 means that several ligation and many-to-one substitutions may have taken place.
 The final glyph produced by that process may, therefore, be a conjunct or ligature form — in most